SerenityOS/serenity/Base/usr/share/man/man1/find.md

 * `-name pattern`: Checks if the file name matches the given global-style pattern (case sensitive).
+* `-empty`: File is either an empty regular file or a directory containing no files.
 * `-iname pattern`: Checks if the file name matches the given global-style pattern (case insensitive).
 * `-readable`: Checks if the file is readable by the current user.